 Expanded Clinical and Research Facilities

-If you have questions about the fund-raising initiative, please contact Jeffrey Fischer-Smith at (916) 734-9322 or e-mail email@example.com.
+The adult hematology and oncology clinic, adult infusion pharmacy, and other clinical services were also enlarged.
+If you have questions about the fund-raising initiative or naming opportunities, please contact Krista Rindell at (916) 734-9433 or e-mail email@example.com.